The Holes in That Big COVID-19 Vaccine Announcement

 By Sanjay Mishra, The Conversation

-Early morning on May 18, Moderna, a biotechnology company, revealed the preliminary findings for the much anticipated phase I trial of an mRNA COVID-19 vaccine.
-The information sent Moderna’s stock soaring by more than 20% and helped fuel a rally on Wall Street.
+Early on the morning of May 18, Moderna, a biotechnology company, revealed the preliminary findings for the much anticipated phase I trial of an mRNA COVID-19 vaccine.
+The information sent Moderna’s stock soaring by more than 20 percent and helped fuel a rally on Wall Street.

 Although there was an enthusiastic response to the news, the purpose of all phase I trials is primarily to demonstrate safety and tolerability.
 While the early results are tantalizingly positive, what Moderna has not revealed is raising some doubts.